View courses in

 CAS HI 568: The Modern Metropolis: Approaches to Urban History

 Cities such as New York, Paris, London, and Shanghai captured the worst problems and most exciting possibilities of the late-nineteenth and early twentieth centuries.
 This course investigates how urban spaces facilitated commerce, social life, and the forging of modern identities.
+Effective Fall 2019, this course fulfills a single unit in each of the following BU Hub areas: Historical Consciousness, Writing-Intensive Course, Research and Information Literacy.

 CAS HI 569: Boston Architectural and Community History Workshop